nbbrd/java-service-util/README.md

 1. It only applies to methods of a service.
 2. It does not apply to static methods.
 3. The annotated method must have no-args.
-4. The annotated method must return String.
+4. The annotated method must return String or a type representable as String.
 5. The annotated method must be unique.
 6. The annotated method must not throw checked exceptions.
 7. Its pattern must be valid.